kam800/MachObfuscator/README.md

   -D, --machoview-doom    MachOViewDoom, MachOView crashes after trying to open your binary (doesn't work with caesarMangler) --swift-reflection      obfuscate Swift reflection sections (typeref and reflstr).
-May cause problems for Swift >= 4.2 --erase-section SEGMENT,SECTION    erase given section, for example: __TEXT,__swift5_reflstr --erase-source-file-names PREFIX   erase source file paths from binary.
+May cause problems for Swift >= 4.2 --erase-section SEGMENT,SECTION    erase given section, for example: __TEXT,__swift5_reflstr

+  --erase-source-file-names PREFIX   erase source file paths from binary.
 Erases paths starting with given prefix
-                                     by replacing them by constant string
+                                     by replacing them by constant string --replace-cstring STRING           replace arbitrary __cstring (use with caution) with given replacement.
+  --replace-with STRING              These options must be used as a pair.

   --skip-all-frameworks       do not obfuscate frameworks --skip-framework framework  do not obfuscate given framework